BaptistePignier/CAS741-GameOfLife/mkdocs_docs/api/us.md

-# API du Module User Simulation (us)
+# API of the User Settings Module (us)

-Cette page présente la documentation API générée automatiquement à partir des docstrings et des type hints du code source du module `us`.
+This page presents the API documentation automatically generated from the docstrings and type hints of the `us` module source code.

 ## Module us